004.Quincy Resources Drilling Project

 This project addresses ecosystem restoration in coniferous forest, meadows, riparian areas, aspen stands and other plant communities while reducing high fuel levels and high road densities, and providing forest products.

-Swamp Creek and Mill Flat Grazing Allotments Project
+Swamp Creek, Mill Flat and Simms Grazing Allotments Project

 This area has been brought forward for analysis at this time in order to comply with the Rescission Act of 1995, which requires the Forest Service to establish and adhere to a schedule for completion of NEPA analyses and decisions on all allotments.